 Self-Cleaning Oven Fire – Why This Happens And How To Fix This?

-Last Updated on September 3, 2021 by Emma W. Thomas
+Last Updated on August 6, 2023 By Emma W. Thomas

-12 Reasons of Self-Cleaning Oven Firing
+12 Reasons for Self-Cleaning Oven Firing

 The most important thing to remember about a self-cleaning oven is that it’s a process, not a one-click solution.
 Here are some reasons to know before you go for self-cleaning functionalities.

-1. The oven has a tendency to overheat during the self cleaning process.
+1. The oven has a tendency to overheat during the self-cleaning process.
 To avoid a fire, most manufacturers have placed a thermostat inside the oven so that it doesn’t overheat.

 3. You might forget that the oven needs to cool down before turning on again

-5. It is an over firing device, so it fires the gas when the temperature exceeds what is required for cooking.
+5. It is an over-firing device, so it fires the gas when the temperature exceeds what is required for cooking.

 6. It shuts off when it detects that the temperature of the oven has decreased below its minimum temperature requirement for cleaning or gas fire.

-7. It works similar to a thermostat where the heating element will automatically turn on and off depending on if there are any objects inside or not, but in addition to this, it has sensors that detect if there are any hot objects in or near within a certain distance of the door’s opening position.
+7. It works similarly to a thermostat where the heating element will automatically turn on and off depending on if there are any objects inside or not, but in addition to this, it has sensors that detect if there are any hot objects in or near within a certain distance of the door’s opening position.

-8. Over-firing an oven can happen when the user is unaware of the oven’s internal temperature.
+8. Overfiring an oven can happen when the user is unaware of the oven’s internal temperature.
 It can also happen when too much baking material is left in the oven.

-9. Some reasons for over firing an oven are: burning food, leaving food in the oven too long, incorrect settings, and faulty appliances.
+9. Some reasons for over-firing an oven are: burning food, leaving food in the oven too long, incorrect settings, and faulty appliances.

-10. Some of the most common reasons for this are lack of proper knowledge and understanding, not following instructions properly, faulty operation or operation of wrong appliance, and lack of skills or tools to clean the oven properly.
+10. Some of the most common reasons for this are lack of proper knowledge and understanding, not following instructions properly, faulty operation or operation of the wrong appliance, and lack of skills or tools to clean the oven properly.

 11. Unintentional Use of an Oven Time Setting – Some oven time settings can be set too low or too high, leading to the oven overheating and sometimes even catching fire.
 You can avoid this by checking your time setting before turning on your oven.